jelohe/dotfiles/README.md

 ```sh
 :echo has('clipboard')
 ```
-If the above command returns `0` try installing another vim version, for example `vim-gtk`.
+If the above command returns `0` try installing another vim version, for example `vim-gtk` or `vim-gtk3`.